kyphan38/web/assets/docs/study/vault/7-compare-and-configure-secret-engines.md

 - Secrets engines store, generate, or encrypt data as plugins in Vault
 - Multiple engines, including duplicates, can be enabled at unique paths
-- Interaction occurs via the engine’s designated path
+- Interaction occurs via the engine's designated path

 ![img](./img/35.png)